 And of course, having a long breakfast at home with some pancakes or freshly baked bread is also a good idea.
 Some bakeries in Germany remain open till midday on Sundays, especially for people who want fresh bread for breakfast.

 Go on the trip

 Just because shops are closed doesn’t mean that you have to stay home every Sunday.
-Germany has an incredible location making traveling easy as it never had been.
+Germany has an incredible location, making traveling easy as it had never been.
 You can catch a bus or train and be with a few hours in a different country or city.

 While living in Germany I enjoyed weekend trips a lot.
 My favorite were The Netherlands and Belgium.
 Use this time useful and go explore!